 Makeshift Trap(C): Good to Excellent.
 A bit dependent on the campaign that is played, but as a way to deal with Hunters or cultists on the cheap, this is pretty good.
 I also like the 6XP Fireball Trap you can build with this!

-Improvised Shield: Okay.
+Improvised Shield: Okay to Bad.
 This doesn’t seem a great payoff for an Improvised card to me.
 Like with the Idol of Xanatos, there’s other options that are both better and more reliable.

-Grizzled(C): Excellent to Staple.
+Grizzled(C): Excellent.
 More amazing encounter protection in Survivor.
 A self-recurring skill that can commit for 3 or even more icons?
 Yes, please.

-End of the Road: Okay.
+End of the Road: Good.
 Survivor has a couple good discard outlets, including some investigators, so the drawback of sitting in your hand doesn’t have to be too bad.
 And at some point you can just cash this in for an extra action.
-That seems worth doing to me, but i suspect this is a card you’ll upgrade out of rather soon for more immediately impactful things.
+That seems worth doing to me and can act as a way to virtually bring down your deck size.

-Exploit Weakness: Okay to Bad.
-Quite limited in its application.
-Even with the support that archetype gets in Scarlet Keys, lowering the difficulty of attacks or evasions isn’t terribly common.
-There’s a few good targets for this (like the Conglomeration of Spheres) but not enough that are worth nuking with something like this.
-Doesn’t do much on its own, so unless we get a weapon equivalent to Old Keychain some time that gives a repeatable fight reduction on enemies, i don’t see this card be worth it except maybe in Darrell.
-(I’m aware of the Trap.
-No, i don’t think that’s a particularly good combo either)
+Exploit Weakness: Okay to Good.
+Limited to its archetype, but an important part of that.
+Lowering the difficulty of attacks or evasions isn’t terribly common on cards, so this is mostly only playable in Darrell right now.
+Doesn’t do much on its own, so unless we get a weapon equivalent to Old Keychain some time that gives a repeatable fight reduction on enemies, i don’t see this card be worth it outside of Darrell, though.

-Making Preparations: Okay.
+Making Preparations: Okay to Bad.
 Coordinating this across a team is going to be awkward as usually people need different things.
 Even if you can pull it off, it’s just a +1 so it’d need to apply to a whole bunch of tests to be worth a card.
-Maybe that can be set up, but i am skeptical of this one.
+And that’s going to be hard to set up with the Dilemma timing.

 Predator or Prey: Okay to Good.
 Awkward timing like all of the Dilemmas, but giving a free move to everyone has potential.

 Shed a Light: Excellent to Staple.
 Rewards your setup of lowering shroud to zero by giving you two clues for 2 resources.
-A fine effect but i don’t think this beats Look What I Found.
-Of course it doesn’t have to, you can just play both.
+A fine effect but i don’t think this beats Look What I Found which is just universally playable in everything.
+Of course it doesn’t have to compete, you can just play both.
 Pretty great for a level zero.

 At a Crossroads(1): Excellent to Staple.
 This is my favorite of the Dilemmas.
 Drawing cards is always useful and so is taking actions, so this will only very, very rarely be awkward to draw.
-I expect to use that action to draw 3 a whole lot.
+A Draw 3 will always make someone at the table happy.

 Lifeline(1): Okay.
 This is a card that either does nothing or is completely insane.
 Taking like 5 actions with this is possible with a bit of minor prep work and that’s just going to be nuts.
 But in the vast majority of decks this is just an extra action after a fail.
 Which is fine, i guess.